 Inflated Employment CostsIt’s also come to light that some umbrella companies are exploiting their customers.
 They’ve done this by inflating employment costs to generate additional income.

 Deductions required by law such as Employer’s NI (calculated at 13.8% on earnings above £157 per week, rising to £162 in April) and the Apprenticeship Levy (0.5% of gross income) should not vary between providers, other than a small difference for rounding.
 However, we’ve seen some providers bump up these costs as a way of making more money.

-Additional amounts being taken from contractors range from £1 to £10 per payslip, meaning that if a contractor is paid weekly they could be paying up to an extra £520 a year in hidden fees to their provider.
+Additional amounts being taken from contractors range from £1 to £10 per payslip.
+This means if a contractor is paid weekly, they could be paying up to an extra £520 a year in hidden fees.

 If you’re unsure about anything, you should speak to your provider, or call us for advice.
 We want to help temporary workers in making an informed decision.
 Non-compliant providers are potentially damaging, not just for the customers who trust them, but for the sector as a whole.

 If you’re struggling to interpret your payslip, or if you think your provider is acting in a non-compliant way, call us for free advice on 0800 731 3178 or email us at firstname.lastname@example.org